scarey15/j472/README.md

 I added this in the browser.

-This sentence I added on my computer desktop.
+This sentence I modified on my computer desktop.